qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 |qg| can use GPSBabel to download data from a GPS device directly as new vector
 layers.
 For this we use the :guilabel:`Download from GPS` tab of the GPS Tools dialog (see Figure_GPS_2_).
-Here, we select the type of GPS device, the port that it is connected to (or usb if your GPS supports this), the feature type that you want to download, the GPX file where the data should be stored, and the name of the new layer.
+Here, we select the type of GPS device, the port that it is connected to (or USB if your GPS supports this), the feature type that you want to download, the GPX file where the data should be stored, and the name of the new layer.